mtrevisan/Boxon/README.md

 ### Evaluate

 #### parameters
+ - `condition`: The SpEL expression to be evaluated that determines if an evaluation has to be made.
  - `value`: the value to be assigned, or calculated (can be a SpEL expression).

 #### description